srajma/xatra/README.md

 - **`xatra.show(...)`**: Export the current map to JSON and HTML files

-**Note:** All parameters are identical to the corresponding FlagMap methods.
+**Note:** All parameters are identical to the corresponding Map methods.
 The functions simply call the method on the current map instance.

 ### CSS Classes and Styling